-- If you've changed your address, you'll need to provide one Indiana proof of residency document.
+- If you've changed your address, you'll need to provide 2 documents showing proof of residency.

-- You may also be required to have a new medical exam.
+- You may also be required to have a new Medical Examination Report(Form 649-F)

 - All renewal applicants must also pass the vision screening test.

-If everything checks out fine, you will pay $30 for your new license, which will be good for four years.
+If everything checks out fine, you will pay $35 for your new license, which will be good for 4 years.

 If you want to upgrade your license, you'll also need to pass all of the additional testing requirements that may be needed.

 If your hazmat is set to expire, you'll need to get a whole new background check.
-This costs $89.25 and begins with fingerprints at a local agency, and an application to the TSA.
+This begins with fingerprints at a local agency, and an application to the TSA.

-You must self-certify your type of vehicle operation with the Indiana BMV by January 2014.
+You must self-certify your type of vehicle operation with the Indiana BMV.
 This means you must self-certify one of the following driving categories: